The Guide to Bobby Pin Lock Picking

 Note that if you run into difficulties setting pins – meaning they either don’t set or keep falling – you likely need to readjust the amount of force you are applying to the tension wrench.
 Remember the key to picking any lock lies in the temperance of the tension wrench.

 Additionally, if you find yourself enjoying this craft that is lock picking, you may consider picking up a real set of lock picks as they are an extremely cheap investment and while you can get away using a bobby pin, having the correct tools will exponentially increase your success in both picking locks and developing you skills.
-Fantastic starter sets can be found in our store and if you wish to take lock picking to the next level, a great place to start is our comprehensive beginner’s lock picking guide.
+Fantastic starter sets can be found in our store and if you wish to take lock picking to the next level, a great place to start is our lock picking academy.

 If you enjoyed this little guide, have any questions, or want to share your success/failure, drop us a comment below.
 We would love to hear from you!